A project by Christine Wertheim and Margaret Wertheim and the Institute For Figuring.

 These crochet reefs are time-laden rejoinders to a culture of doom, quietly asserting, in what Donna Haraway has called this “time of response-ability,” a message of hope.
 What can we humans do when we work together, not ignoring ecological problems but also not capitulating to fantasies that rescue is around the corner from some sudden technological solution.
 These reefs are militantly “un-tech.”
 There are no microchips or bit-streams involved.
 And yet there is technology here, for the crochet hook and its myriad cousins – knitting needles and fishing net hooks among them – are some of humanity’s oldest, most critical technes.
 By insisting on the value of the hand-made, the Crochet Coral Reef project makes a claim about history and the importance of material labor to prospects for human survival.

 Thus arises the age-old dichotomy of form and matter.
-Where Western culture, steeped in Plato’s philosophy, has long valorized the invisible forms of things – epitomized by equations and codes – the Crochet Coral Reef reveals that form-ality is only one aspect of being.
-A model crocheted in stiff acrylic yarn will be a very different object than the same form crocheted in floppy silk.
-Wool, cotton, wire and plastic have different media qualities that play out in the physical models we create.
+Where Western culture, steeped in Plato’s philosophy, has long valorized the invisible forms of things epitomized by equations and codes, the Crochet Coral Reef reveals that form is only one aspect of being.
+A model crocheted in stiff acrylic will be a very different object to the same form crocheted in silk.
+Wool, cotton, wire and plastic have different media qualities that play out in the models we create.
 Matter matters, and diversity becomes manifest in the literal fibers of being.
-Each crafter who contributes to the project is free to create new “species” of crochet reef “organisms” by changing the pattern of stitches they use or working in a new material.
+Each crafter who contributes to the project is free to create new “species” of crochet reef “organisms” by working with novel materials or changing the pattern of stitches.
 A Darwinian landscape of wooly possibility is thereby brought into being.
-What started from simple seeds is now an ever-evolving artificial “tree of life.”
+What started from simple seeds, is now an ever-evolving, artifactual, hand-made “tree of life.”

 Structure of the Project

-The Crochet Coral Reef project has two distinct strands.
+The Crochet Coral Reef project has two distinct and allied strands.

 The Core Collection of crocheted reefs that travels to museums and galleries around the world is created by Christine and Margaret Wertheim.
 This collection of sculptures has been shown internationally, including at the the 2019 Venice Biennale, Andy Warhol Museum (Pittsburgh), Hayward Gallery (London), Museum of Arts and Design (New York), Science Gallery (Dublin), and the Smithsonian’s National Museum of Natural History (Washington D.C.).

-The Core Collection consists of the following works: Coral Forest (six works), Bleached Reef, Toxic Reef, Branched Anemone Garden, miniature coral Pod Worlds (12 works), and Hanging Works (three pieces).
-Two additional works – The Midden, and the Mathematics Blackboard – can also be added to the show.
+The Core Collection consists of the following works: Coral Forest (6 large-scale sculptures on pedastals), Bleached Reef, Toxic Reef, and Branched Anemone Garden (3 large vitrined works), miniature coral Pod Worlds (12 small vitrined works), and Hanging Works (3 wall-mounted pieces).
+Two additional works – The Midden and the Mathematics Blackboard – can also be added to the show.
 Designed, fabricated, and mostly crocheted by the Wertheims, these sculptures also incorporate pieces from a curated selection of globally dispersed crafters known as the Core Reef Contributors.

 The second aspect of the project is our Satellite Reef program.
-Here, the Wertheims work with communities around the world to enable citizens to create their own local crocheted reefs.
-As of early 2020, more than 40 Satellite Reefs have been constructed in Chicago, New York, London, Melbourne, Ireland, Latvia, Germany, the United Arab Emirates, and elsewhere.
+Here, the Wertheims work with communities around the world to enable citizens to crochet their own local reefs.
+As of 2020, more than 40 Satellite Reefs have been constructed, in Chicago, New York, London, Melbourne, Ireland, Latvia, Germany, the UAE, and elsewhere.
+More than 10,000 people have participated in creating these citizen-generated art-installations.
+During COVID lockdown, three new Satellites are under construction – in Helsinki, Toronto, and Illinois.

 If your institution would like to exhibit the Core Collection or make your own local Satellite Reef please contact us.